 Sand swimming pool filters use special silica sand as the filter medium.
-Rather than being smooth and rounded, the sand is rough and square-shaped, which allows it to trap dirt and debris particles as small as 20-100 microns (a micron is one-millionth of a meter) in the filter tank.
-Diatomaceous earth filters use diatomaceous earth powder as a filter medium.
-When the powder is added to the tank it coats a set of filter grids located in the tank.
-DE filters can trap particles as microscopic as 3-5 microns.
+Rather than being smooth and rounded, filter sand is rough and square-shaped, which allows it to trap dirt and debris particles as small as 20 to 100 microns (a micron is one-millionth of a meter) in the filter tank.
+Diatomaceous earth filters use DE powder as a filter medium.
+When the powder is added to the tank, it coats a set of filter grids located inside.
+DE filters can trap particles as small as 3 to 5 microns.

-The swimming pool filter is turned to the rinse setting immediately after running the backwash cycle and lasts 30 seconds to one minute.
+The rinse cycle gets turned on immediately after the backwash cycle and lasts 30 seconds to one minute.
 In a sand filter, the rinse cycle allows water to flow back down through the sand to flush out any remaining dirt and debris from the filter and piping.
 The rinse cycle also restratifies (deposits in layers) the sand, letting it resettle in the filter tank.
-In a diatomaceous earth filter the rinse cycle accomplishes the same task as in a sand filter, except during backwashing with DE filters, dirt, debris and some of the DE powder are removed.
+In a diatomaceous earth filter, the rinse cycle accomplishes the same task as in a sand filter, except during backwashing, dirt, debris and some of the DE powder are removed.
 Rinsing after backwashing flushes out any remaining loose DE powder as well as other contaminants.
-Once a DE filter has been returned to the filter setting for a few minutes, new diatomaceous earth is added to replace any that was lost during backwashing.
+The DE filter is then returned to the filter setting for a few minutes, and new diatomaceous earth is added to replace any that was lost during backwashing.
 Like the backwash setting, the rinse cycle sends the water to the waste line rather than back into the pool.